 Something weird about cilantro - not everyone tastes it the same way.
 To some people, cilantro is the perfect addition to guacamole, Indian dal, and salsa.
 To others, cilantro tastes soapy or rotten.
 Weird, right?
 Taste studies have found that identical twins agreed on the flavor of cilantro 80% of the time, while fraternal twins only agreed 50%.

 Popular culture claims that eating cilantro can help remove heavy metals from your system.
 Unfortunately, scientific studies report that it only worked as well as a placebo.
 Cilantro may have the ability to reduce the formation of gastric ulcers and stabilize blood sugar, but more research is needed.
 Until scientists sort all that out, go out and put some coriander seeds in your yard and enjoy the flavor!

 Your lovely citrus trees have gone from blossom to green fruit to nearly done when - oh, no! - a significant number of fruits crack and split open just before they are ripe enough to eat.

-It is frustrating to the home gardener to have put so much effort into caring for fruit trees only to lose most or all of a crop, but this particular problem is preventable.
+It is frustrating to the home gardener to have put so much effort into caring for fruit trees only to lose most or all of a crop, but this problem is preventable.

-Citrus fruit split is not caused by pests or disease.
-Instead, it is believed to be a watering issue that commonly occurs from September through November.
-The exact cause is still not yet understood, but botanists believe that citrus splitting is related to extreme fluctuations of humidity, soil moisture, temperature, and fertilizer levels.
+Citrus fruit split is not a disease.
+Instead, it is a watering issue.
+Citrus fruit split commonly occurs from September through November.
+The exact cause is still not yet fully understood.
+Botanists believe that citrus splitting is related to extreme fluctuations in humidity, soil moisture, temperature, and fertilizer levels.
 Fruit split can also occur in tomatoes and pomegranates.

-When a citrus tree becomes drought-stressed, it will pull moisture from its own fruit and the leaves will appear cupped.
-If the tree is then heavily irrigated in an attempt to “make up” for the water that wasn’t provided earlier, the fruits then swell so fast that the skins crack.
-These cracks normally begin at the navel, or stylar, end, where the rind is weakest.
+When a citrus tree becomes drought-stressed, it will pull moisture from its fruit to maintain its other functions.
+The leaves will appear cupped.
+If the tree is irrigated heavily at this point to “make up” for the water that wasn’t available earlier, the fruits will swell so fast that their skins crack.
+These cracks begin at the navel, or stylar, end, where the rind is weakest.
 Navel oranges are the most likely to develop citrus fruit split.